Introduction and Literature Overview

 - The evaluation of the risk to quality should be based on scientific knowledge and ultimately linked to the protection of the patient; and

-- The level of effort, formality and documentation of the quality risk management process should be commensurate with the level of risk. - It is neither always appropriate nor always necessary to use a formal risk management process (using recognized tools and/or internal procedures e.g., standard operating procedures).
+- It is neither always appropriate nor always necessary to use a formal risk management process (using recognized tools and/or internal procedures e.g., standard operating procedures).
 The use of informal risk management processes (using empirical tools and/ or internal procedures) can also be considered acceptable.

 ICH Q9 has been adopted by the European Union and PIC/S in Annex